AndreiRadchenko/hassio-webrecognition/README.md

 Face recognition server interaction with Home Assistant is implemented in Node-Red.
 You can import my flow to Node-Red.
 In response to the event of pressing the doorbell button,  "Cam Dorbell" flow takes a picture from the doorbell camera and sends it via `html request node` to the webrecognition server.
 After the server processing,  result of recognition in the form of JSON object arrives in `html request node`.
-And depending on its contents` Switch node` opens or does not open the wicket lock and set input_boolean sensors.
+And depending on its contents` Switch node` open or does not open the wicket lock and set input_boolean sensors.
 I use these sensors in the Alexa routine to announce by voice assistant who exactly ring the doorbell.

 Node-Red Flow            |  Description